Miller Center Governing Council

 Claire W. Gargalli

 Claire W. Gargalli is a retired corporate and international banking executive.
 She previously served as vice chairman and partner at Diversified Search Companies in Philadelphia, and as president, chief operating officer, and director of Equimark Corporation.
-Ms. Gargalli is a member of the boards of Baker Hughes, Inc., Praxair, Inc., and UNOVA, Inc., and she is a trustee emeritus of Middlebury College and Carnegie Mellon University.
+Ms. Gargalli is a member of the boards of Baker Hughes, Inc., Praxair, Inc., and the U.Va.
+Heart and Vascular Center, and she is a trustee emeritus of Middlebury College and Carnegie Mellon University.

 David R. Goode

-David R. Goode is the retired chairman, president, and CEO of Norfolk Southern Corporation.
+David R. Goode is the retired chairman and CEO of Norfolk Southern Corporation.
 Before joining Norfolk Southern in 1982, Mr. Goode spent 15 years at Norfolk & Western Railway, eventually becoming the director of taxation.
-He is currently a member of the boards of Caterpillar Inc., Delta Air Lines, Inc., Georgia-Pacific Corporation, Norfolk Southern Railway, and Texas Instruments Incorporated.
+He currently serves on the board of Delta Airlines and Russell Reynolds Associates and has been a director of Aeroquip Vickers, Caterpillar, Georgia Pacific, Norfolk Southern and Texas Instruments.

 Slade Gorton represented the state of Washington in the United States Senate from 1981 to 1987 and 1989 to 2001.
 During his tenure, he served on the Budget Committee; the Appropriations Committee; the Commerce, Science and Transportation Committee; and Energy and Natural Resources.
-After leaving the Senate, he joined the law firm of Preston Gates & Ellis LLP.
+After leaving the Senate, Mr. Gorton joined the law firm of Preston Gates & Ellis LLP (now K&L Gates), where he now serves as a consultant.

 Frederick P. Hitz

 Frederick P. Hitz has held positions with the CIA and the Departments of State, Defense, and Energy.
 Along with serving as a managing partner of the law firm of Schwabe, Williamson and Wyatt from 1982 to 1990, Mr. Hitz was appointed the CIA's first statutory Inspector General by George H.W.
 Bush.
-He currently is a senior fellow at the U.Va.
-School of Law and lectures there and at the Batten School of Leadership and Public Policy and in the University's history department.
-He is the author ofThe Great Game: The Myths and Reality of Espionage and Why Spy?
+He is an adjunct professor at the University of Virginia School of Law and a senior lecturer at the Frank Batten School of Leadership and Public Policy at the University, and is the author ofThe Great Game: The Myths and Reality of Espionage and Why Spy?
 Espionage in an Age of Uncertainty.

 A. Linwood Holton, Jr.